 Go to Appearance > Customize.
 The Customizer lets you change settings like:

-- Site identity (title, tagline, logo) – this is the same site title and tagline that appears in browser tabs and search results
+- Site identity (title, tagline, logo, favicon) – this is the same site title and tagline that appears in browser tabs and search results, and the same panel where you upload the favicon / site icon

 - Menu locations